PlanetEfficacy/talk_ideas/talk_ideas.md

 Moving functionality from a majestic monolith to a microservice is hard.

-Participants will learn about the mistakes I made while extracting functionality from a majestic monolith into a microservice so they do not have to repeat them in their own service architecture adventures, or better yet, skip the adventure altogether.
+In this talk, participants will learn about the mistakes I made while extracting functionality from a majestic monolith into a microservice so they do not have to repeat them in their own service architecture adventures, or better yet, skip the adventure altogether.

 # Details
 ##### Include any pertinent details such as outlines, outcomes or intended audience.